 Coffee Can Cross the Placenta and Enter Your Baby's Circulation

 The issue of coffee and fertility here, is that since the baby is still developing, his or her organs have not been completed.
 The baby's organs can not cope with doses of caffeine in adult drinks, leading to cellular damage, organ damage, retarded growth, low-weigh babies, premature birth and over-active nervous system in the baby.
 The baby is already predisposed to heart problems (irregular heartbeat, fast heartbeat and other heart rhythm disorders), and nervous system disorders such as anxiety at birth as a result of exposure to caffeine in-utero.

 To prevent the effects of the relationship between coffee and fertility you must simply stop drinking coffee.
-But you also need to stop drinking other caffeinated drinks such as colas, energy drinks, black and green tea and replace them with fresh filtered water, herbal teas, fresh pressed fruit juices and coffee substitutes at least 120 days before conception.
-However don't use de-caff coffee as the chemicals used to filter caffeine out are even more toxic to your egg and sperm health.
-Your health food shop will have many options to coffee and de-caf coffee to chose from.
+But you also need to stop drinking other caffeinated drinks such as colas, energy drinks, black and green tea and replace them with fresh filtered water, herbal teas, fresh-pressed fruit juices and coffee substitutes at least 120 days before conception.
+However, don't use decaf coffee as the chemicals used to filter caffeine out are even more toxic to your egg and sperm health.
+Your health food shop will have many options to coffee and de-caf coffee to choose from.